 Jennings and Phakathi will reach their destination in a combined kilometre effort; one walkswhile one drives until they have reached 25 kilometres per day.
 This company will also donate R20 000 towards the cost of fuel and road tolls.

-‘The NP300 Hardbody, known for its durability, capability and reliability, has a proud heritage in the light commercial vehicle sector,’ said Ivan Olivier, Nissan SA’s General Manager of Marketing and Planning.
+“The NP300 Hardbody, known for its durability, capability and reliability, has a proud heritage in the light commercial vehicle sector,” said Ivan Olivier, Nissan SA’s General Manager of Marketing and Planning.
 Nissan had no hesitation in supporting a cause that is dedicated to preserving South Africa’s wildlife heritage.
-‘Rhino poaching is a scourge in our beautiful country and we must all get involved if we are to save the species – particularly the black rhino – from extinction.’

 crime syndicates spread horn myths